 This project serves to subvert this preventive attitude in order to use technology as a method of augmenting rather than archiving.
 Through the use of the audience, performer, and sonic/visual mediums, the phone is repurposed as a device that is encouraging of creating a connected network in which both artists and audience contribute to feed off another behavior.
 This new relationship aims to form a novel experience in which tools once used for archiving are now directly influencing real time experiences.

-This app encapsulates the necessary tools one would need during night out, such as a camera and a communication system, but repurposes their functions to give guests the freedom to augment the environment around them and encourage them to stay focused on that moment in time.
+However, we repurposed their functions to give users the freedom to augment the environment around them and encouraged them to stay focused on that moment in time.

 Mixed Signals Rave

-We held a rave in the graphic design studios and invited the RISD and Brown University community to join us for the night as we test our project in a true party environment.
-The app allows guests to send messages that appear on the live visuals.
+We held a rave in the graphic design studios and invited the RISD and Brown University community to join us for the night as we test our project in a nightlife setting.
+The app encouraged guests to send messages that appear on the live visuals.
 The results are archived on the Mixed Signals Twitter page.

 Mixed Signals App